BabylonJS/Documentation/content/How_To/Post_Process/Using_depth-of-field_and_other_lens_effects.md

+---
+title: Depth of Filed and Other Lense Effects
+image:
+description: Learn how to use depth of field and other lens effects in Babylon.js.
+keywords: diving deeper, post processes, post process, lens effects, DoF
+further-reading:
+    - title: Use the default rendering pipeline
+      url: /how_to/using_default_rendering_pipeline
+video-overview:
+video-content:
+---

 # How To Use Depth-of-field and other Lens Effects

 `BABYLON.LensRenderingPipeline` is a predefined chain of postprocesses that helps achieving photograph-like realism.